What Are The User Activation Rate Benchmarks for SaaS? The Answer Will Surprise You!

 As you remember from the email marketing tool example above: the activation point will differ for each persona.

-This can actually be helpful in designing better in-app experiences aimed at improving activation – the more granular your view, the more accurately you can address the problem.
+This can help understand the customer journey and design better in-app experiences aimed at improving activation – the more granular your view, the more accurately you can address the problem.

-E.g. if you see that a certain group of users is lagging behind in terms of activation rate, you can address that group first by e.g. working on improving their onboarding experience.
+E.g. if you see that a number of users are lagging in terms of activation rate, you can address that group first by e.g. working on improving their onboarding experience.

 What are user activation benchmarks in B2B vs B2C SaaS?

-Considering all we’ve said above – can we even talk about any industry benchmark in relation to user activation?
+Considering all we’ve said above – can we even talk about any industry benchmark about user activation?

 A good friend of mine and a former colleague in Userpilot, Aazar Shad, really wanted to conduct a survey on user activation benchmarks in SaaS.